 The Tennessee Health Care Innovation Initiative has three strategies, primary care transformation, episodes of care, and long-term services and supports.

 - Primary care transformation focuses on the role of the primary care provider in promoting the delivery of preventive services and managing chronic illnesses over time.
-The initiative is developing an aligned model for multi-payer Patient Centered Medical Homes (PCMH), Tennessee Health Links for TennCare members with Serious and Persistent Mental Illness, as well as, a shared care coordination tool that includes hospital and Emergency Department admission, discharge, and transfer alerts for attributed providers.
+The initiative has developed an aligned model for Patient Centered Medical Homes (PCMH), Tennessee Health Link for TennCare members with the highest behavioral health needs as well as a shared care coordination tool that allows providers to identify and track the closure of gaps in care linked to quality measures.

-- Episodes of care focus on the health care delivered in association with acute healthcare events such as a surgical procedure or an inpatient hospitalization.
+- Episodes of care focus on the health care delivered in association with acute health care events such as a surgical procedure or an inpatient hospitalization.
 Episodes encompass care delivered by multiple providers in relation to a specific health care event.
-More information on episodes of care is available below.

 - The long-term services and supports (LTSS) component focuses on improving quality and shifting payment to outcomes-based measures for the QuILTSS program and for enhanced respiratory care.